AurelioDeRosa/ConfAgenda/README.md

 3. Modify the [`database.json` file](#database-structure) contained in the `dist` folder to add the information about your conference (tracks, talks, general info, and so on)

+4. Modify the value of the `name` property defined in the `manifest.json` file, contained in the `dist` folder, with your conference's name

-4. Open the `index.html` file contained in the `dist` folder in your browser of choice to check that everything is shown properly
+5. Open the `index.html` file contained in the `dist` folder in your browser of choice to check that everything is shown properly

-5. Upload all the files contained in the `dist` folder to your web server
+6. Upload all the files contained in the `dist` folder to your web server

 ### Full setup